 We certainly have the option in these cases.
 Insurance companies are designed not to pay.
 We have to essentially force them to do so.
 We have the right to since we were the ones earning the income and paying for it in the first place.

 Life.
 Unpredictable.
 Insurance companies?
-Predictable in there efforts to cut you off for any random made up reason they can find.
+Predictable in their efforts to cut you off for any random made up reason they can find.
 Sigh.
+Apparently, I’m ‘significantly improved’.
+Yet, not improved at all.
+Weird.
+So weird.

 I am thankful that I have progressed sufficiently in my pain management that my mood regulation is such that this turn of events has not crashed me into severe pain and mood swings.
 Nope.
 I am worried.
 Stressed.
 Yet, planning and thinking of ways to move forward with my options.
 I am pleased about that.
 Chronic pain can be significantly difficult to deal with in stressful conditions.
 The first time I dealt with this sort of insurance issue initially my mood plummeted like a rock.
 Just dropped.
 Not good while in pain.
 This time?
 I meditated.